gx1400/3dprint_TUSHrackspacer/README.md

 # TUSH Rack Spacer

-This is a spacer that fits onto the 5/16" rod in my 20QT Sterilite dry box.
+This is a spacer holds the TUSH bearing slides to a reasonable spacing for my Inland spools

 # Changelog